pooraddyy/Telegram-Auto-Approver-Bot/README.md

 ## Overview

-**Auto Approve Bot** is a high-performance Telegram bot for automated join request management.
-Built on Pyrofork's async MTProto stack with a Motor-powered MongoDB backend — handles thousands of requests with zero manual effort.
+**Auto Approve Bot** is a high-performance Telegram bot for automated join request management. handles thousands of requests with zero manual effort.

 ---